 DePalm, which run many of the island tours on Aruba, also offers airport transfers to Aruba hotels, along with more than a dozen other transport companies.

-Arubus is the island's excellent public bus service: for US$4 for two trips, it’s a viable low-cost option if you are staying in downtown Oranjestad or in one of the major hotel districts.
+Arubus is the island's excellent public bus service, it’s a viable low-cost option if you are staying in downtown Oranjestad or in one of the major hotel districts.
 The Arubus stop is just outside the airport; the main bus terminal is in the center of Oranjestad and very easy to find for visitors.

 Aruba’s roads are generally safe and excellent, although there can be some traffic in Oranjestad that can slow your trip from the airport to hotels located in the north end of the island.
 If you want to visit the rugged Atlantic side of Aruba, and don’t want to do a tour, a rental car is recommended — a Jeep if you plan on going off-road.